cskitty/seesay/README.md

 # SeeSay - Smart Glasses

-SeeSay is a smart visual bot designed to provide various functions including continuous voice recognition, natural text-to-speech (TTS) conversion, and token generation using a large language model (LLM).
-It is specifically designed to run on ESP32 S3 Sense board and using Raspberry Pi as computation unit,  communnicating with BLE amd using the Mosquitto MQTT protocol.
+SeeSay is a smart glasses designed to assist the visually impaired through various functions including continuous voice recognition, natural text-to-speech (TTS) conversion, and token generation using a large language model (LLM).
+It is specifically designed to run on an ESP32 S3 Sense board for camera and voice sensing.
+It uses Raspberry Pi as a computation unit,  communicating through BLE and the Mosquitto MQTT protocol for dispatching messages.

 ## Demo